stephenlb/pubnub-pam/README.md

 # PubNub Access Manager

+Example Usage of PAM with Concurrency and Node.js

 > Grant Access with PubNub and a variable Concurrency
 > Warning do not set concurrency too high.
 > Setting concurrency too high will cause your server